-When you run a small or medium-sized business, you want to maximize every part of your budget including social media marketing.
-Perhaps you wonder if social media marketing is even worth it.
+When you run a small or medium-sized business, you want to maximize every part of your budget including what you spend on social media marketing.

-There are plenty of small business owners who think so.
-In one study, 92% of marketers said their business garnered more exposure through their social media efforts.
+There are plenty of small business owners who think it’s a wise investment.
+In one study, 92% of marketers said their business garnered more exposure through their social media marketing efforts.
 Also, more than 50% of marketers who have used social media for the last two years said their efforts have helped improve sales.